 Sannomiya is the heart of Kobe City.
 It is divided into two areas, north and south which is conveniently divided by Sannoymiya Station.

-Hotels in South Sannomiya from my experience is where you’ll find the most budget friendly hotels in Kobe.
+Hotels in South Sannomiya from my experience is where you’ll find the most budget-friendly hotels in Kobe.

 My recommended hotels all have free internet wi-fi as most hotels in this day and age should.
 And it’s fast with easy connection.
-I chose a few of these mostly because of the larger than average Japanese hotel room sizes.
+I chose a few of these mostly because of the larger-than-average Japanese hotel room sizes.

 Except for the capsule hotel which was mainly done out of fun and experience.
-Overall, my select pick of these four hotels in Sannomiya will ensure you have a comfortable, enjoyable stay.
+Overall, my pick of these four hotels in Sannomiya will ensure you have a comfortable, enjoyable stay.

 The rates I provided are based on season.
-And also two persons per room, except for capsule hotel of course.
+And also two persons per room, except for the capsule hotel of course.

-This is the first hotel I’ve ever stayed in for my first trip to Kobe.
+1. the b Kobe Hotel – $75USD (Check rates and read reviews on agoda.com) This is the first hotel I’ve ever stayed in for my first trip to Kobe.
 And I’ve been back ever since.
 The reason is simple.
 Their rooms are larger than the average Japanese hotel room.
-With 14 sq. meters of space my wife and I can stay in comfort without bumping into our luggage.
+With 14 sq. meters of space, my wife and I can stay in comfort without bumping into our luggage.

-What kind of Kobe hotel review will this be if I don’t include one Japan’s famous capsule style hotels.
+2. Kobe Capsule Hotel Seki – $30USD (Check rates and read reviews on agoda.com) What kind of Kobe hotel review will this be if I don’t include one of Japan’s famous capsule-style hotels?
 I stayed here while I was traveling solo a few years back.
 It’s fun, comfortable and clean.
 Most importantly cheap.
-Though awhile ago it’s been converted into mens’ only capsule hotel.
+A while ago it was converted into men’s only capsule hotel.

-I always rave about APA chain of business classed hotels.
-This is my go to hotel option whenever I’m in Japan and I don’t know which hotel to stay in.
-This particular APA hotel has a buffet breakfast option that cost $10USD extra.
+3. APA Hotel Kobe Sannomiya – $75USD (Check rates and reviews on agoda.com) I always rave about the APA chain of business classed hotels.
+This is my go-to hotel option whenever I’m in Japan and I don’t know which hotel to stay in.
+This particular APA hotel has a buffet breakfast option that costs $10USD extra.
 Which is a very good deal.

-I stayed at this hotel because all of my favorite budget hotels in Kobe were either fully booked or didn’t have double rooms to share with my wife.
+4. Hotel Villa Fontaine – $65USD (Check rates and read reviews on agoda.com) I stayed at this hotel because all of my favorite budget hotels in Kobe were either fully booked or didn’t have double rooms to share with my wife.
 But when I got my room here I was totally happy.
 A superior double room is 18 sq. meters.
 Hotel Villa Fontaine is very popular today and one of the best affordable hotels in Kobe with terrific reviews.

 3 Best Areas to Stay in Osaka for First Time Visitors (With a List of Recommended Osaka Hotels)